Vordlex/Concord/README.md

 # Concord

-This project was made with Electron, React an Typescript.
+This project was made with Electron, React and Typescript.
 Our purpose is to change the UI to a more pleasant and functional one.
 Also we want to turn all beta features public for users (optional feature).

 <hr>